Ensign Ranch Campout FAQ

 Do I need to bring my own plates, cups & utensils to meals?

-In 2013, plates, cups and utensils will be provided.
+Plates, cups and utensils will be provided.
 This is a change from previous years.
 You are welcome to bring your own, but we have learned that it's difficult to provide a place for you to clean your dishes with water and soap after meals.
 It's more efficient for us to provide these.

 Can I register at the Ranch?